InformaticsMatters/fragmentor/README.md

 to be installed on the head machine.
 Details can be found at https://www.postgresql.org/download/linux/redhat/

-You will also need AWS credentials for S3, so you will need to set up the following parameters: -
+You will also need credentials for S3, so you will need to set up the following parameters.
+Regardless of whether you're _actually_ using an AWS bucket or not, we use the standard AWS variables: -

-    $ export AWS_ACCESS_KEY_ID=<Access Key ID>
+    $ export AWS_ACCESS_KEY=<Access Key ID>
-    $ export AWS_SECRET_ACCESS_KEY=<Secret Access Key>
+    $ export AWS_SECRET_KEY=<Secret Access Key>
+    $ export AWS_REGION=eu-central-1

+>   If you're using an alternative provider's S3 store, just put the
+    relevant details into the appropriate AWS variable.
+    `AWS_REGION` can be blank (`''`)', and for some providers it needs to be.

+If you are using a non-AWS S3 bucket you will need to provide the S3 endpoint, but leaving this environment variable undefined if you are using
+AWS: -

+    $ export S3_URL=<Non-AWS S3 Sevrvide Endpoint/URL>

-And then navigate to the ansible Project's ansible directory before running any playbooks: -
+Now navigate to the ansible Project's ansible directory: -

     $ cd ansible

+Test connection to the hosts using `ping`.
 You will need to ensure that the user's `~/.ssh/id_rsa` is set correctly (or use [ssh-agent]) so that Ansible can ssh to the servers.

 If the following works you should be able to run the project playbooks: -

     $ ansible -m ping all